-While the real-life images leaked of the upcoming tablet the NCC certification also reveals that Samsung SM-P200/SM-P205 is Wi-Fi approved with dual-band 2.4 GHz+ 5 GHz 802.11 a/b/g/n/ac Wi-Fi, Android 9.0 Pie.
+While the real-life images of the upcoming tablet leaked, the NCC certification also reveals that Samsung SM-P200/SM-P205 is Wi-Fi approved with dual-band 2.4 GHz+ 5 GHz 802.11 a/b/g/n/ac Wi-Fi, Android 9.0 Pie.

-The images leaked does not indicate any further details on the upcoming tablet’s design, but it is still clear that the model number SM-P200 will not be a look-alike of the Galaxy Tab A 10.1 that was released last week.
+The images leaked do not indicate any further details on the upcoming tablet’s design, but it is still clear that the model number SM-P200 will not be a look-alike of the Galaxy Tab A 10.1 that was released last week.
 The tablet was launched in February 2019 with a 10.10-inch touch screen display and a resolution of 1200 pixels by 1920 pixels.